VUEngine/SPONG/readme.md

 COMPILING ON WIN32
 ------------------

-This game as well as the VUEngine come bundled with VBDE (http://vbde.planetvb.com).
+This game as well as the VUEngine comes bundled with VBDE (http://vbde.planetvb.com).
 Compile by starting the VBDE build system.